 Indemnification.
 Each party agrees that it shall defend, indemnify and hold harmless the other party and its affiliates from and against any and all third party claims, demands, and causes of action, including costs and reasonable attorneys’ fees, proximately caused by the indemnifying party’s breach of or default under any provision of this Agreement.

 Confidentiality.
-FT Energy agrees that the terms of this Agreement and any communications hereunder or in connection herewith shall be confidential and shall not be disclosed without Enron’s prior written consent.
+FT Energy and EnronOnline agree that the terms of this Agreement and any communications hereunder or in connection herewith shall be confidential and shall not be disclosed without FT Energy’s or EnronOnline’s prior written consent.

 Notices.
 All notices, offers, consents, or other communications required or permitted to be given pursuant to this Agreement shall be in writing and may be given personally, by facsimile during normal business hours (with confirmation of such notice), by messenger or delivered by registered or certified U.S. mail with return receipt requested, and addressed to the address of the intended recipient at the following addresses: